zeekus/textfiles/pschism_build_document_with_spack.md

 ###  Step 17: Prep and build the source Code - Compile using bash script or some other method.
 ---

+- [ ] compile pschism with your custom cmake file.
 ```bash
 bash compile_pschism_aws_intel-mpi.sh
 ```

 ### Step 18: Compile schism from the build directory using make.
 ---

+- [ ] build the binary with make
 ```bash
 cd /modeling/pschism/schism/src/build
 make -j8 pschism